JohnYoon13/GCP/gcp.md

 # Conclusion
 ## In this tutorial we have demonstrated how to:
-1. Acquire data from a Pub/Sub Subscriptions.
+1. Acquire data from a Pub/Sub Subscription.
 2. Pythonically modify the aforementioned data.
 3. Insert the modified data into a BigQuery table.

 ## The complete code can be found [here](https://github.com/JohnYoon13/GCP/blob/master/gcp.py).